-Those who had moved from Windows XP to Windows Vista were puzzled as to where the Temporary Internet Files were located in this operating system.
-In this post, we will talk about the location of the Temporary Internet Files folder in Windows 11/10/8/7.
+In this post, we will talk about the location of the Temporary Internet Files Cache folder in Windows 11/10.

-Where does Edge store cache in Windows 11?
+Where does Microsoft Edge store Cache in Windows 11/10?

 Microsoft Edge browser stores the Temporary Internet files and cache in the following location: